obluda2173/3_body_problem/README.md

 ### Key Parameters
 - Mass1, Mass2, Mass3: Set the masses of the bodies in tbp.h.
 - TIME_STEP: Adjust the time step for numerical integration.
 You can modify the initial conditions in the code for different scenarios.
-The simulation also logs the positions and velocities to tbp.csv.
+The simulation also logs the positions and velocities to tbp.csv.\n
-To adjust the masses, positions, or velocities, edit the corresponding values in tbp.h and tbp.c.
-You can also choose few option of bodies in tbp.c as well.
+To adjust the masses, positions, or velocities, edit the corresponding values in tbp.h and tbp.c.\n You can also choose few option of bodies in tbp.c as well.